 The Interrupt command generates an Interrupt packet.
 An Interrupt packet can transmit from 1 to 32 bytes of data to the remote DTE without being subject to flow control.
-The exchange of Interrupt packets does not affect the exchange of data packets or flow-control packets.
+The

 • listen [addr=<address> | data=data]

 The Listen command specifies the match pattern for accepting an incoming call.
 It uses the following syntax: